aliclark/gnocchi/README.md

 ## Protocol:

-crypto_box_seal(crypto_box_sign("v01 knock $CLIENT_IP $SERVER_IP $SERVER_PUBKEY $COUNTER_HEX", client_signkey), server_pubkey)
+crypto_box_seal(crypto_box_sign("v02 knock $SERVER_IP $SERVER_PUBKEY $COUNTER_HEX", client_signkey), server_pubkey)

- * CLIENT_IP is the ascii IP4 the client expects to be connecting from
- * SERVER_IP is the ascii IP4 the client expects to connect to
- * Both IP values are left padded to length 15 using spaces.
+ * SERVER_IP is the ascii IP4 the client expects to connect to, left padded to length 15 using spaces.
- * SERVER_PUBKEY is the hex of the server daemon's encryption key
+ * SERVER_PUBKEY is the 64 character hex of the server daemon's encryption key
- * COUNTER_HEX is the counter number in hex, zero padded to length
+ * COUNTER_HEX is the counter value in hex, zero padded to length
    32. The counter is incremented by 1 on the client, and succeeds at the server if it is greater than all previously seen counter values.